 The Ned Kelly Awards are Australia’s oldest and most prestigious prizes honouring our published crime fiction and true crime writing.

 The awards began in 1995 after a group of crime writers, academics, publishers and journalists hatched the plan over a long Sydney lunch.
 Among those present were Peter Milne from Abbey’s bookshop, academic Noel King, crime novelist John Dale and Stuart Coupe, journalist and co founder/co editor of Mean Streets crime magazine.

 When it came to deciding on a name, co-opting the nation’s most infamous villain seemed a natural fit.
 Known affectionately as ‘The Neds’, the awards have grown in importance and scope with more categories, more entries and greater acclaim for the winners, who read like a Who’s Who of Australian crime writing.

 Today the categories are Best Fiction, Best First Fiction, True Crime and a Lifetime Achievement Award.
 Now run by the Australian Crime Writers Association, there are plans to move the Ned Kelly Awards around Australia.

-Thanks to the support of ACWA members, the generosity of various publishers and grants received from Copyright Agency Limited (CAL) and a major sponsorship agreement with Booktopia, we aim to make the Ned Kelly Awards a highlight of the Australian publishing and literary calendar, promoting the very best crime writing this country has to offer.
+Thanks to the support of ACWA members, the generosity of various publishers, grants received from Copyright Agency Limited (CAL) and a major sponsorship agreement with Booktopia, we aim to make the Ned Kelly Awards a highlight of the Australian publishing and literary calendar, promoting the very best crime writing this country has to offer.